guybrown78/BackboneStackTreeExample/README.md

 grunt exampleApp
 ```

-The build process will complete with a launch of the app via localhost:8000
+The build process will complete with a launch of the app via localhost:8000.
+All API calls and authorization has been stripped out.
+The JSON that renders the tree and item data view is static and resides in 'testjson'.
+The tree loads the root level and then requests each item's children (if not already loaded) when the node is selected to open.
+The children are loaded on each items 'itemID'.